martin-olivier/vangelis/README.md

         --help          Display this help menu
         --version       Display the current version
         --changelog     Display the changelog
-        --verbose       Display the output difference in the shell --diff          Display the output difference in Visual Studio Code --ci            Stop the execution if a test didn't succeed
+        --diff          Display the output difference in the shell --ci            Stop the execution if a test didn't succeed

 RETURN VALUE: